cmur2/python-veml6070/README.md

 Not all functions of the chip are supported, especially not the interrupt handling since I had no use for this.
 Please send pull requests for improvements and bug fixes!

+## Serious Flaws before September 2019

+In September 2019 it was discovered (and fixed) that:

+- previously the sensor was never shutdown between measurements which wastes power but still takes measurements successfully

 ## License

 Python files in this repository are released under the [MIT license](LICENSE).